psychopy/workshops/source/3hrs/textBox.rst

 :ref:`blockDesigns` are something many want to implement.

-But we could also practice using
-:ref:`codeComponents`
+Time permitting we can talk more about :ref:`codeComponents`